bcgsc/abyss/README.md

 =========================================

 Assemblies may be performed using a _Bloom filter de Bruijn graph_, which typically reduces memory requirements by an order of magnitude.
-In order to assemble in Bloom filter mode, the user must specify 3 additional parameters:
-`B` (Bloom filter size), `H` (number of Bloom filter hash functions), and `kc` (minimum k-mer count threshold).
-Valid size units for the `B` parameter are 'k', 'M', 'G'.
-If no unit is specified, bytes are assumed.
-For example, the following will run a E. coli assembly with a Bloom filter size of 100 MB, 3 hash functions, a minimum k-mer count threshold of 3, and verbose logging:
+To assemble in Bloom filter mode, the user must specify 3 additional parameters: `B` (Bloom filter size in bytes), `H` (number of Bloom filter hash functions), and `kc` (minimum k-mer count threshold). `B` is the overall memory budget for the Bloom filter assembler, and may be specified with unit suffixes 'k' (kilobytes), 'M' (megabytes), 'G' (gigabytes).
+If no units are specified bytes are assumed.
+For example, the following will run a E. coli assembly with an overall memory budget of 100 megabytes, 3 hash functions, a minimum k-mer count threshold of 3, with verbose logging enabled:

 	abyss-pe name=ecoli k=64 in='reads1.fa reads2.fa' B=100M H=3 kc=3 v=-v

 At the current time, the user must calculate suitable values for `B` and `H` on their own, and finding the best value for `kc` may require experimentation (optimal values are typically in the range of 2-4).
+Internally, the Bloom filter assembler divides the memory budget (`B`) equally across (`kc` + 1) Bloom filters, where `kc` Bloom filters are used for the cascading Bloom filter and one additional Bloom filter is used to track k-mers that have previously been included in contigs.
 Users are recommended to target a Bloom filter false positive rate (FPR) that is less than 5%, as reported by the assembly log when using the `v=-v` option (verbose level 1).

 Assembling using a paired de Bruijn graph
 =========================================